 Her noteworthy publications include:

 Therapeutic encounters in Francophone Belgian writings: On chaos and creativity.
 In Narratives of the Therapeutic Encounter: Psychoanalysis, Talking Therapies and Creative Practice (pp. 102-127).
 Cambridge Scholars Press (2020).

 Kath Bassett is a PhD Candidate in the School for Social and Political Sciences.
 She is a qualitative sociologist and ethnographer broadly interested in understanding practices, processes, and the ‘heterogeneous materiality’ associated with space and placemaking.

-Dr Cordelia Beattie is a Senior Lecturer in History at the School of History, Classics and Archaeology.
+Dr Cordelia Beattie is a Professor of Women’s and Gender History at the School of History, Classics and Archaeology.
 She is the medieval editor for Manchester University Press’s Gender in History series and she is on the editorial board of Women’s History Review.
 Cordelia teaches undergraduate and postgraduate courses on medieval women and gender.